zix99/sshsysmon/readme.md

 # Unix System Monitoring Over SSH

-SshMon is a system/server monitoring tool that executes all of its operations over SSH without the need for installing agents across machines.
+SshSysMon is a system/server monitoring tool that executes all of its operations over SSH without the need for installing agents across machines.

-Its goal is to provide simple self-hosted monitoring and alerting for small numbers and lightweight servers without the traditional overhead of a monitoring system.
+Its goal is to provide simple self-hosted monitoring and alerting for small numbers of lightweight servers without the traditional overhead of a monitoring system.

 It monitors things in /proc and with simple command executions to monitor system vitals such as: memory, cpu load, drive space, swap, etc.